-Let’s take a look at how to become a motivational speaker and make your mark on this world.
+Let’s take a look at how to become a confident public speaker and make your mark on this world.

 1. Pick Your Topic

 This might sound obvious, but you do need to know what you want to talk about, and it’s not always as easy as you think.
 It’s important to be knowledgeable about your topic and be comfortable speaking extensively on it.

 For example, I have a Ph.D. in communication, but I could not give endless speeches related to that topic.
 I know a lot about it, but it’s not something I can get excited to speak about.
 You have to choose either what you’re an expert in, or at least what you are the most passionate about.
 If you choose a topic you are passionate about, it will come through as you speak as relatable and authentic.